N0ccx/rm-metadata/README.md

-### File Sorter and Image Metadata Remover
+# File Sorter and Image Metadata Remover

 This Python script is designed to sort files by extension and remove metadata from .jpg and .png images.
-The script will:

-Move files into designated folders based on their file extension.

 Specifically target .jpg and .png files, and remove their metadata after sorting them into an "images" folder.